 Akkoro Kamui is a fun-loving and sassy toy.
 In the episode, she threw the best swamp parties for Louise’s other stuffed animals.
 She served wine with calamari and the toys would drink and drink and drink and drink and drink and drink and drink all dayyy.
 So naturally, I had to include a glass of wine with this toy.

 The name Akkoro Kamui comes from a Japanese mythological being.
 In Japanese folklore, the Akkoro Kamui is an octopus monster that is regarded as a minor deity and has shrines dedicated to it in certain parts of Japan.

 **Disclosure: Some of the links in this post are affiliate links.
 This means that, at no additional costs to you, I will earn a commission if you click through and make a purchase.
 You can read a little more about that here!

 I used Paintbox Yarns Cotton Aran to make all of the toys in the Flu-ouise Collection.
 I chose to use this yarn because of the amount of colours that they offer.
 The vast colour options allowed me to colour-match the toys better to the show’s actual artwork.
 The weight of the yarn also allowed me to make larger toys in less time.
-The finished toy measures to be 12 inches (30cm) tall.
+The finished toy measures to be roughly 10 inches (25.5cm) tall.

 You can also use any cotton yarn as long as you correspond your hook to the weight of your yarn.